linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Stretch Efforts

-* Added additional features to architectural diagram (explained above).Adding additional infrastructure on the Free Tier is within my skillset, and I'll try to add these features as we go along if possible.
+* Added additional features to architectural diagram (explained above).
+Adding additional infrastructure on the Free Tier is within my skillset, and I'll try to add these features as we go along if possible.
-* Napkin diagram 😂
+* Napkin diagram 😂.
-* Helping others in Discord
+* Helping others in Discord.
+* [Article](https://www.linuxtek.ca/2023/02/07/aws-cloud-project-boot-camp-week-0-tips-and-tricks/) with Week 0 Tips and Tricks, including how to set up the Github repo via template, and setting up an AWS organization.
 * [Article](https://www.linuxtek.ca/2023/02/12/aws-cloud-project-bootcamp-week-0-unofficial-homework-guide/) to organize homework into unofficial guide.
 * Forum post to help others (with motivational cat picture):
 ![image](../_docs/assets/week0/GitpodForumPost.png)